hpc/charliecloud/doc/ch-image_desc.rst

     Clear and re-initialize the build cache.

   :code:`--gc`
-    Run Git garbage collection on the cache.
-Among other things, this will remove all cache entries not currently reachable from a named branch.
+    Run Git garbage collection on the cache, including full de-duplication of similar files.
+This will remove all cache entries not currently reachable from a named branch.
+The operation can take a long time on large caches.

   :code:`--text`
     Print a text tree of the cache using Git's :code:`git log --graph`